Nottingham and Nottinghamshire

 Suspects interviewed on a voluntary basis for relevant offences do not receive automatic mental health nurse referrals, creating a disparity in access to healthcare support compared to those in custody.

-Nottinghamshire Police is undertaking a policy revision to ensure consistent procedures for supporting suspects, irrespective of whether they are arrested or attend voluntarily.
-The amended policy wil
+Nottinghamshire Police is revising its policy to ensure consistent procedures for supporting suspects of relevant offences, irrespective of whether they are arrested or attend voluntarily.
+The revised policy will include an automatic referral to Liaison and Diversion (healthcare services) and is planned for implementation by 1st March 2025.

 Paul Gobell